rdfostrich/article-demo/content/demonstration-overview.md

 explaining the error that should be corrected before ingestion can take place as shown in [](#demo-ingest).
 </del>

-When ingestion is successful the number of inserted triples will be displayed, together with the time it took to insert them.
+When ingestion is successful, the number of inserted triples will be displayed, together with the time it took to insert them.

 <figure id="demo-ingest">